 Northern Virginia deck contractor is Fairfax Contractor.
 We are one of the best deck builders in Northern Virginia.
-Our company is an expert in building custom decks to local building codes in northern Virginia.
-You may have a deck that is starting to fail and need to be replaced or you have no deck in your house and you need a new one.
+Our company is an expert in building custom decks to local building codes in Northern Virginia.
+You may have a deck that is starting to fail and need to be replaced, or you don’t have a deck in your house, and you need a new one.
 So how do you find a reputable contractor in Northern Virginia to build your deck?
-First hire only a licensed contractor, Fairfax Contractor holds has a Virginia DPOR-issued license.
+First, hire only a licensed contractor; Fairfax Contractor holds has a Virginia DPOR-issued license.
 Look for a company that has outstanding warranties and guarantees.
-We offer a full five-year warranty on all labor related to your deck, and manufacturer’s warranty on all of the material used to construct your deck.
-We are a design build deck company that can take your dreams and turn them into reality.
-Fairfax Contractor Fairfax Contractor has over 30 years of experience installing various deck projects.
+We offer a full five-year warranty on all labor related to your deck and the manufacturer’s warranty on all of the material used to construct your deck.
+We are a design-build deck company that can take your dreams and turns them into reality.
+Fairfax Contractor Fairfax Contractor has over 44 years of experience installing various deck projects.
 As a deck builder in Northern Virginia, we offer some of the best contractors’ advice.
 Fairfax Contractor deck jobs include replacing old decks, building new decks, and bringing un-permitted decks up to local building codes.
-As a deck contractor in VA we have experience in building code compliant decks in all areas and counties of Northern Virginia.
-We offer a free design consultation, estimate, and finally a professionally written proposal.
-For a free estimate, call us at 703–725-7945 to get all the information you will need to make a intelligent decision.
+As a deck contractor in VA, we have experience building code-compliant decks in all areas and counties of Northern Virginia.
+We offer free design consultation, estimate, and finally, a professionally written proposal.
+For a free estimate, call us at 703–725-7945 to get all the information you need to make an intelligent decision on your deck project.

 The look of decks with a herringbone pattern must be reversed between the two sides, or one side will appear to be a different color from the other.
-The 1st step in getting a deck permit in Northern Virginia Counties is go to the permit Center and login during the login process the County, will verify that we possess a current contractor’s license issued by the state of Virginia, and that we have a current BPOL license for that County.
-A BPOL license is just a business license, showing that a particular contractor has the ability to work in the County where they’re trying to pull a permit.
-Once Fairfax Contractor credentials have been checked, we will have to proceed to the zoning area, here zoning officials will make sure that your new deck, does not encroach on an easement or there are other zoning concerns.
+The 1st step in getting a deck permit in Northern Virginia Counties is going to the Permit Center and logging in during the login process, the County will verify that we possess a current contractor’s license issued by the state of Virginia and that we have a current BPOL license for that County.
+A BPOL license is just a business license, showing that a particular contractor can work in the County where they’re trying to pull a permit.
+Once Fairfax Contractor credentials have been checked, we will have to proceed to the zoning area here, zoning officials will make sure that your new deck does not encroach on an easement or there are other zoning concerns.
 If all is clear zoning department will approve the plat where your deck location has been penciled in to scale.
-The next step is if you are on a septic system The health department will have to approve the deck location to make sure that it is not interfering with your septic system.
-If this is not the case we will then take the paperwork down to the building review department to make sure that the plans of the deck are code compliant.
-If you’re going to have a deck built it must be built to code so that when it finished it will be legal, safe, structure.
-If the deck is not too large or you are not going to place a hot tub onto the structure then often times all is needed is to sign a affidavit stating that you will follow the County deck detail.
-If your deck is going to be used to support a hot tub or other structure the plans will have to have an licensed civil engineers stamp to be approved for construction.
-We work with a excellent licensed civil engineer that can put together such plans.
-After going through site review to make sure that your property is not located in an area with problem soils your building permit will be issued.
-When Fairfax Contractor starts construction of your deck the placard must be placed in a window or other visible location on the front of your home.
-As we build your deck building inspectors will perform the following inspections: Footing inspections are necessary to make sure that the placement of your deck is on load bearing soil, once this inspection has been passed.
+The next step is if you are on a septic system, The health department will have to approve the deck location to ensure that it is not interfering with your septic system.
+If this is not the case, we will then take the paperwork down to the building review department to make sure that the deck’s plans are code compliant.
+If you’re going to have a deck built, it must be built to code so that when it is finished, it will be a legal, safe structure.
+If the deck is not too large or you are not going to place a hot tub onto the structure, then frequently, all is needed is to sign an affidavit stating that you will follow the County deck detail.
+If your deck is used to support a hot tub or other structure, the plans will have to have a licensed civil engineer’s stamp to be approved for construction.
+We work with an excellent licensed civil engineer that can put together such plans.
+After going through a site review to ensure that your property is not in an area with problem soils, your building permit will be issued.
+When Fairfax Contractor starts constructing your deck, the placard must be placed in a window or other visible location on the front of your home.
+As we build your deck, building inspectors will perform the following inspections: Footing inspections are necessary to make sure that the placement of your deck is on load-bearing soil once this inspection has been passed.

-In Northern Virginia composite decking seems to be the trend for new decks being built.
-Some of the most popular composite decking brands include Azek, Fiberon, Timbertech, EverGrain, and Trex.
+In Northern Virginia, composite decking seems to be the trend for new decks being built.
+Some popular composite decking brands include Azek, Fiberon, Timbertech, EverGrain, and Trex.
 We think Trex decking is your best choice; for more information on Trex decking, click this link.
-Each composite decking brands has its pluses and minuses.
+Each composite decking brand has its pluses and minuses.
 The manufacturers of these composite brands utilized different embossing techniques that have varying depths and give that unique look.
 Composite decking comes in many styles and colors to choose from.
 Fairfax Contractor handles the installation of exotic hardwood decking materials.
-These deck material include Redwood, and IPE.
+These deck materials include Redwood and Ipe.
 Ipe is one of the hardest decking materials on the market today.
-Ipe is really Ironwood, that is produced into decking material from trees grown in South America.
-Redwood deck material is produced from redwood tree and is known for its resistance to weathering.
+Ipe is Ironwood that is produced into decking material from trees grown in South America.
+Redwood deck material is produced from redwood trees and is known for its resistance to weathering.
 Redwood decking is a classic look for a deck because it has a great look.
 The heartwood of redwood resists insects and decay.
 Redwood decking has no chemical additives and will not warp.

 Fairfax Contractor installs a wide variety of composite deck railing systems for your new deck.
 Northern Virginia Deck Contractor looks for the most up-to-date options for your deck The most popular deck railing system is manufactured by Trex.
 Trex offers various colors and options as a railing for your new deck.
-Many deck contractors use Trex deck railing In Northern Virginia, Kiln Dried Pressure Treated Pine can be used decking lumber.
-The very best natural wood on the market is Madison #1 select.
-It is nearly clear, stain grade wood.
-In most cases use of #2 (or better) lumber for posts, beams, joists, ledgers, and stair stringers is what our deck contractors use.
-Use of premium grade lumber is more often used for finished surfaces such as floors, rail caps, and stair treads.

-Fairfax Contractor has a wide variety of composite deck railing systems.
-Of our deck contractors use Trex deck railing, Monarch composite deck railing along with a combination of aluminum deck picket railing systems.
-Solid vinyl deck and railings are by far the most durable and maintenance free of the decking product group.
-We offer a wide range of choices when it comes to installing rails on your new deck.
-One railing option is Fiberon, Fiberon deck railing comes in a variety of styles and colors, including their traditional railing system, the classic railing system.
+Many deck contractors use Trex deck railing In Northern Virginia because of the great options they offer.
+Many of our customers love using Trex Transcend composite deck railing for their new deck.
+Trex has some of the best composite railing systems on the market today.
+Monarch composite deck railing and a combination of aluminum deck pickets railing systems.
+Solid vinyl decks and railings are the most durable and maintenance-free of the decking product group.
+Fairfax Contractor offers a wide range of choices when installing rails on your new deck.
+One railing other option is the Fiberon deck railing.
+Fiberon deck railing comes in a variety of styles and colors, including their traditional railing system and the classic railing system.
 Wolf composite deck railing is most likely our most well-liked choice when choosing railings for your deck.
-We also build custom aluminum picket rails with composite handrails.
-In today’s deck railing market.
+We also build custom aluminum picket rails with pressure wood railing.
 There truly are so many options to choose from.
-A designer from Fairfax Contractor can help guide you through the process of selecting the best rail for your deck.
+A designer from Fairfax Contractor can help guide you through selecting the best rail for your deck.
 Unlike many deck contractors, Fairfax Contractor can custom build ornamental wrought iron deck railings in our fabrication shop, located in Manassas, Virginia.